We expect everyone that works for the Health Board, regardless of their role, to share and uphold our values in all that they do:

 Essential criteria

-44. Ability to travel between Trust sites
+26. Driving License/ability to travel between sites

 Swansea Bay University Health Board is committed to supporting its staff and processes to fully embrace the need for bilingualism thereby enhancing service users experience.
 In our commitment to increase the number of staff able to communicate in Welsh with patients and professionals, we would particularly welcome applications from Welsh speakers.